ibbles/LearningUnrealEngine/PlayerController.md

 # PlayerController

 A type of controller that reads input from the player, i.e., a game pad, keboard, mouse, joystic, or similar.
+The `PlayerController` to use in a game is set in the `GameMode`, either for the entire project or override per level.
 A `PlayerController` have access to the `Pawn` it is controlling through the `GetPlayerPawn` function.
 The `Pawn` is often of a known subclass whose type has been defined in the selected `GameMode`.
 The `PlayerController` Blueprint often has a variable of the subclass type that is set in `BeginPlay`.